Walid-3105/pay-order-calculator/README.md

 # 📱 Pay Order Calculator

-A simple and efficient web application that helps users calculate pay order amounts with and without tax.
+A simple and efficient web application designed for use in Sub-Registrar Offices to calculate Pay Order amounts with and without tax.
+I work part-time at a Sub-Registrar Office, where manually calculating Pay Orders was time-consuming.
+To make the process faster and easier, I built this application.
 Built with **React**, **Tailwind CSS**, and powered as a **Progressive Web App (PWA)** for installation on mobile and desktop devices.

 ---